FindikBabmbino/guess-the-number/README.md

 Made by Sinan B. Karaagac
 23.04.2023

-Double click on "index.html" to open the program
+Download the repo and double click on "index.html" to open the program